francescodc87/Modules-explorer/README.md

 *Figure 3: Selected module.*
 <br />
-Once a module is selected, it is possible to click on the Module smCOG composition tab (highlited in orange in Figure 3).
+Once a module is selected, it is possible to click on the Module smCOG composition tab (highlighted in orange in Figure 3).
 <img src="images/smcog_comp.png" width="1000">
 *Figure 4: smCOG composition of selected module.*
 <br />
 As shown in Figure 4, this will show the smCOG composition of the selected module.
 <br />
-Additionally when selecting the a module, a new link will appear below the UPDATE MIB score (highlighted in green).
+Additionally when selecting a module, a new link will appear below the UPDATE MIB score (highlighted in green).
-When clicked, this link will open a new tab showing the selected module mapped on all the biosynthetic gene clusters containg it, similarly as shown in Figure 5.
+When clicked, this link will open a new tab showing the selected module mapped on all the biosynthetic gene clusters containing it, similarly as shown in Figure 5.
 <img src="images/Module_mapped.png" width="1000">
-*Figure 5: selected module mappend on Biosynthetic gene cluster.*
+*Figure 5: selected module mapped on Biosynthetic gene clusters.*
 <br />
 it is possible to click on any gene shown in this page, this will open a pop-up window showing the gene annotation, its location and providing a link to the NCBI blast of this gene.